 The Muscle Maintenance Tool Belt

-Silicone Cupping - suction is used instead of pressure to release tension.
-Very effective at opening up the stabilizing muscles in legs and feet and holding down fascial lines to get deeper full body stretching. **cupping can leave marks for up to 10 days, especially on those who bruise easily
+Silicone Cupping - suction is used instead of pressure to release the shortened muscles and trigger points that cause tension.
+This is a very effective Tool that opens up the stabilizing muscles and holds down fascial lines to deepen stretching. **cupping can leave marks for 3-10 days, especially on those who bruise easily.

 Neuro-Muscular Reeducation (NMR) - addresses fascial line dysfunction by having the client make small movements during the session.
-This increases movement in muscles that have attached to each other while also addressing trigger points.
+This deepens the release of the entire fascial line, increases mobility in muscles and also addresses trigger points.
+This work can be "pinchy" in the moment but leaves you less sore the next day.

 Gua sha (Scrapping) - a flat obsidian stone is used to scrape along scars or dense fascial lines in order to manually open the tissue.
-It can leave behind mild redness.
+This can leave behind mild redness for a few hours after.

 Manual Lymph Drainage (MLD) - the lymph system sits at the top of the epidermis so only light pressure is needed to open up the major lymph node areas and gently push the lymph towards those areas. **extra hydration is recommended before this type of work

-Pregnancy, Pre/Post - the focus is comfort as I work to bolster the both in the most relaxing was possible.
+Pregnancy, Pre/Post - the focus is comfort as I work to bolster both baby and mom in the most relaxing ways possible.
 Postnatal massage is often overlooked but is just as important as prenatal.
 It can help new moms reconnect with their body and recover from birth trauma.

-The Tool Belt is integrated, as needed, into every session.
-Questions regarding modalities are always welcome!
+The Muscle Maintenance Tool Belt is integrated, as needed, into every session.
+Questions regarding Modalities are always welcome!

 Operating Hours